KshitijShrey/BUSINESS-INTELLIGENCE-AND-STOCK-PREDICTION-Project/README.md

-# BUSINESS INTELLIGENCE AND STOCK PREDICTION Project
+# BUSINESS INTELLIGENCE AND STOCK PREDICTION PROJECT

 This project aims at testing the real-world application of Data Analytics as well as how we represent data for audiences.
 Rather than the conventional format, this project acts as an umbrella project which encompasses in itself two distinct tasks.